 Long story short, the topping was delish, both me and my hubs looked at each other and said the white asparagus were not so good, downright bland and a touch bitter to be more exact.
 I'm going to chalk this up to the overhyped category.

 We buried another family member this week; he was only 1 year older than me.
 He went to sleep and didn't wake up.
 There is nothing worse in life than attending the funeral of a child who has gone before their parents; it's just not fair.
-R.I.P.
-George Stevens, you will be missed.

 The homecoming game and dance is this weekend.
 My daughter has invited everyone over for pictures and basically room and board for the weekend.
 I'm sure food will be involved; teenagers can literally eat you out of house and home.
 So I'm trying to get my energy back up.